uncoolplane/dev-mt-in/README.md

 * User can add Full-name, tagline, bio, and profile pic URL
 * User can save changes
 * After saving changes user is taken to the Landing Page
-* Entry View looks like provided screen shots  (image?)
+* Entry View looks like provided screen shots

 __Landing Page__
 * User sees their name